cheynepierce/SalesforceStyleGuide/README.md

 ```

 Master-detail or lookup fields should typically match the corresponding object name.
-There can be exceptions, typically in the cases where standard objects are used:
+There can be exceptions, especially in the cases where standard objects are used:
 for example, if an object represents a Class, and has a lookup to an Account, then the lookup field might be called School.

 Some specific cases: